winitzki/scall/tutorial/programming_dhall.md

 In later chapters, we will explore systematically the possible combinators for `Monoid` and other typeclasses.
 For now, let us just remark that the `Monoid` type constructor is pointed and has a `zip` method.
-An evidence value for the `PointedU` typeclass is:
+Here is an  evidence value showing that `Monoid` belongs to  the `PointedU` typeclass:

 ```dhall
 let pointedMonoid : PointedU Monoid =